bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 $DOCKUTIL_BINARY --add '/Library/Application Support/Dock Icons/Office 365.webloc' --label 'Office 365' --no-restart

-6. Name the file “BuildtheDock.sh”
+6. Name the file “BuildtheDock.sh” and place it in "/Library/Scripts".
-7. Use Jamf Composer to create a .pkg of that script and name it “BuildtheDockScript.pkg”
+7. Drag and drop “BuildtheDock.sh” from "/Library/Scripts" (this is where it will be installed later on) into Jamf Composer under "Sources".
+Make sure to drill down to "BuildtheDock.sh" and assign Root permissions of 775 (optionally change for your environment).
+Click "Build as PKG" and name it “BuildtheDockScript.pkg”.
-8. Upload “BuildtheDockScript.pkg” to Jamf Pro.
+8. Upload “BuildtheDockScript.pkg” you just created to Jamf Pro.

 **Create a Launch Agent (.plist) that will run the above script when loaded**

 9. Download launchd Package Creator: https://github.com/ryangball/launchd-package-creator
-10. Install and open launchd Package Creator
+10. Install and open launchd Package Creator.
 11. Choose “Launch Agent” and name the Identifier “com.matt.buildadock”
 12. Version: “1.0”
 13. Click “Target Path” and navigate to the location you saved “BuildtheDock.sh”
 14. Check “Package the Target at /Library/Scripts”
 15. Check “RunAtLoad”
 16. Click “Create PKG” and name it “buildadockagent.pkg”
-17. Upload the PKG you just created to Jamf
+17. Upload the PKG you just created to Jamf.

 **Create a bash script to run the launch agent as the current user**